Pauperformance/pauperformance.github.io/archetypes/Brew.md

 **Type**: `Aggro`/`Midrange`/`Control`/`Combo`

 **Description**:
-Generic deck, that does not fit any archetype in the [Archetypes Index](../../pages/archetypes_index.html).
+Generic archetype, for decks that do not fit those in the [Archetypes Index](../../pages/archetypes_index.html).